 Make eye contact on video calls

-You get to see your colleagues' and prospects' lovely faces without having to leave the comfort of your home.
-But it's not just about seeing their faces.
 It's also about making eye contact.
 It shows that you're present and engaged, and it can help build rapport with your prospects.
-And don't worry if you find looking directly at the camera difficult.
-You can cheat by positioning the person's video window close to your camera.
-Just ensure you're not staring at your reflection the whole time (we've all been there).
+And don't worry if you find looking directly at the camera difficult, a common challenge for sales professionals transitioning to work from home.

 Position your camera and video window in a way that helps you look directly at the person, and don't be afraid to get a little silly with it.
 And who knows, maybe one day you'll have a virtual staring contest with your prospects and come out on top.